 If you think that Customer Effort only measures “how much,” you will be pleasantly surprised to find that that’s only scraping the surface of the customer experience insights you can uncover.
+Here's why CX leaders should measure customer effort, and how you can benefit from doing so.

 We spoke with Forrester analyst Maxie Schmidt-Subramanian to find out what she’s learned regarding Effort’s impact on the customer experience.
 Although measuring Effort can yield significant improvements in CX, most companies are still relying on post-call surveys as their primary Effort measurement tool, rather than taking advantage of advanced analytics approaches for stronger and more actionable results.